Tell us about your current position, and how long you’ve been at it.

 I must state that there are different types of EP.
 The field ranges from high-threat protection over seas with well-armed teams, to corporate EP where a medium size team works to protect the principal, to celebrity security where only one EP specialist is enlisted to protect a principal.
 The flavor of EP I’m describing here, could be characterized as corporate EP.

-In my two years in my current position, I’ve conducted security for our principals at concerts, sporting events, speaking engagements, domestic travel, and minimal foreign travel.
+In my three years in my current position, I’ve conducted security for our principals at concerts, sporting events, speaking engagements, domestic travel, and minimal foreign travel.
 I've also conducted risk assessments relating to travel intelligence and threat case management.
 Online investigations are a significant part of this job too.